tanyaeveritt/what_counter/README.md

 # 🎙️ What Counter - Audio Listener

-A Python application that listens to live audio and counts instances of spoken words that sound similar to a reference audio file (>90% acoustic similarity).
+A Python application that listens to live audio and counts instances of spoken words that sound similar to a reference text.

 ## Overview